Looking back at our

 Keynote speaker panel discussion

-Attendees will have the chance to engage with the panel and pose their questions, creating an interactive session that links grassroots initiatives with the themes presented in the keynote speeches.
+Attendees had the chance to engage with the keynote speakers and pose their questions, creating an interactive session that linked grassroots initiatives with the themes presented in the keynote speeches.

 This product has been added to your cart